-Stopping the engine immediately after it has been working under load, can result in overheating and accelerated wear of the engine components.
+Stopping the engine immediately after the engine has been working under load can result in overheating of SCR components.

-See the following stopping procedure, to allow the engine to cool, and to prevent excessive temperatures in the turbocharger center housing, which could cause oil coking problems.
+Refer to the Operation and Maintenance Manual, "Engine Stopping" procedure to allow the engine to cool and to prevent excessive temperatures in the turbocharger housing and the DEF injector.